top of page

 Boozhoo!

-What's the concept of Giiwekiiwin?
+What does the concept of Giiwekiiwin involve?

-So, in a metaphorical sense, Giiwekiiwin refers to the notion of cultural resurgence, resisting colonial oppression, and reclaiming Anishinaabe language and culture.
-Giiwekiiwin (sometimes called "biskaabiiwin": "A Return to Ourselves") is about cultural and economic freedom for Indigenous people with the goal of achieving sovereignty and the right and ability of to practice self-determination.
-But above all, it is about UNDERSTANDING the way our ancestors looked at the world and UNDERSTANDING that this understanding helps us in getting our identity back, makes us gain control over our own thoughts and emotions, and, most importantly of all, gives us the psychological and emotional freedom that we need to achieve mino-bimaadiziwin: Living good, healthy, and upright lives.
+In a metaphorical sense, Giiwekiiwin signifies the idea of cultural revival, opposing colonial domination, and reclaiming Anishinaabe language and culture.
+Giiwekiiwin (also known as "biskaabiiwin": "A Return to Ourselves") focuses on cultural and economic liberation for Indigenous people, aiming for sovereignty and the right and ability to exercise self-determination.
+Above all, it emphasizes UNDERSTANDING how our ancestors perceived the world and recognizing that this understanding aids in reclaiming our identity, gaining control over our thoughts and emotions, and, most importantly, attaining the psychological and emotional freedom necessary to achieve mino-bimaadiziwin: Living good, healthy, and upright lives.

 The Ojibwe Grandmother Turtle Lunar Calendar drawn on the Turtle's back shield, painting by Zhaawano Giizhik